Full Ride Scholarships: What They Are and How They Work

 Loyola Marymount University: Trustee Scholarship

 Available to all incoming freshmen, the trustee scholarship is offered to ten students over four years.
 Included in the scholarship is full tuition and room and board.
-This scholarship is awarded based off academic scholarship.
+This scholarship is awarded based on academic accomplishment, which may include GPA, curriculum rigor, class standing, or test scores.

 Vanderbilt University: Cornelius Vanderbilt Scholarship

-Named after the founder of the school, the Cornelius Vanderbilt Scholarship offers full tuition as well as a one-summer stipend for immersion, such as studying abroad.
-This is awarded to students who show a combination of academic and leadership achievement.
+Named after the founder of the school, the Cornelius Vanderbilt Scholarship offers full tuition as well as summer stipends for study abroad, research or service projects.
+This is awarded to students who show a combination of outstanding academic achievement with strong leadership and contributions outside the classroom.

 Wake Forest University: Nancy Susan Reynolds Scholarship